vshotarov/lamya/README.md

 - I am not keen on the name `build` for the output folder

 # Todos
-- make sure all hrefs are stored as str objects
 - sort out a nice monochromatic palette for the default theme
 - add nested hierarchies to the nav
 - look into making the generated site truly static, i.e. not requiring a server